DamanjitG/django-blog/README.md

 The blog is currently deployed via Heroku: https://dgill-django-blog.herokuapp.com/.

-Unfortunately, due to restrictions regarding users uploading content to Heroku apps, the profile picture feature is not fully functional on the deployed version.
+Unfortunately, due to the recent removal of Heroku's free tier, the app is currently not functioning.